textpotential/bibliarchic/chapt5.md

 Applying organizations should not have any outstanding conflicts with any current ETEN partners or other Library Card Holders.[^20]

 Unlike the Codex Sinaiticus web bible interface, which was released to any user that has access to the internet, the DBL interface is only available to those approved by the Partnership Credentials Committee.
-The need for such a process of approval likely has to do with the sensitive copyright information being negotiated in the DBL, but at the same time, it functions as a means of limiting the anarchic tendencies built into the interface itself.
+The need for such a process of approval likely has to do with the sensitive copyright information being negotiated in the DBL, but at the same time, it functions as a means of limiting the anarchic affordances built into the interface itself.
 The four terms listed under the tag line for the DBL on the main page of their website are, in order, "Security," "Uniformity," "Availability," and "Accountability."[^21] The positioning of these terms is important.
-Availability, the value that connects most closely to the anarchic tendencies of the DBL interface, is bracketed by security and accountability.
+Availability, the value that connects most closely to the anarchy of the DBL interface, is bracketed by security and accountability.
 Only in the context of these kinds of controls does the DBL interface champion availability and the close attention to criteria for attaining a library card in DBL supports this kind of minimization of anarchy.
-Technologically, DBL affords proximity in a reasonably high surface area interface, though lower than some others we have seen, that has expansive collaborative capacities and anarchic tendencies in the possibilities of developing new interfaces from the DBL interface.
+Technologically, DBL affords a reasonably high surface area interface, though lower than some others we have seen, that has expansive affordances for collaboration and anarchy.
+The collaborative affordances are most evident in the fact that users, Library Card Holders, determine what is available to use in the DBL by ingesting their bible translations and specifying possible licensing options.
+DBL's capacities for proliferation, providing a platform upon which users can develop new bible interfaces shaped by the materialities of the the DBL interface without being entirely determined by them affords anarchy.

-In practice, there are logistical processes in place that could limit the range of collaborative capacities and anarchic tendencies available in the DBL interface.
+In practice, there are logistical processes in place that could limit the affordances of collaboration and anarchy in the DBL interface.
-To see how this negotiation plays out in practice, we will look at two of the early and significant users of the DBL bible interface, YouVersion bible app (bible.com) and American Bible Society's Bible Search site (bibles.org).
+To see how this negotiation plays out in practice, we will look at two of the early and significant users of the DBL bible interface, YouVersion bible app[^bible_app] and American Bible Society's Bible Search API[^bible_api].

+[^bible_app]: You Version, "Bible App," https://www.bible.com/, accessed on September 10, 2017.
+[^bible_api]: American Bible Society, "Bible Search API," http://webtools.bible/api.html, accessed on September 10, 2017.

 ## Bible Goes Mobile ##

 One of the main users of the DBL bible interface is the incredibly popular bible interface produced by Life.Church called YouVersion.[^22] It's utter dominance in the mobile bible market has allowed the app to take on the more generic name of simply "The Bible App."[^23] In the app store on Apple's iOS, the name of the app is simply "Bible" and their own language in the description of the app simply refers to it as The Bible App.[^24] Although this bible interface most definitely pushes far beyond the book in many ways, the icon for The Bible App is a cartoon representation of a leather bound print codex with a red silk bookmark and the title "Holy Bible" in gold letters on the cover.[^25] The iconicity of bible as book still has a role to play even in these emerging interfaces that seem to crack its binding.[^26] Though the Bible App works in a web browser and on any internet capable mobile device on the market today, I will focus on the operation of the Bible App on an iPhone 7 running iOS 10.3.
-As I have mentioned before, each different device interface offers different affordances in concert with the Bible App interface, yet the basic insights about the possibility for proximity in interface would apply to all of the possible devices.
+As I have mentioned before, each different device interface offers different affordances in concert with the Bible App interface, yet the basic insights about the possibility for high surface area, collaboration, and anarchy in interface would apply to all of the possible devices.

-Perhaps the place to begin with a bible interface like the Bible App, which is used predominantly on mobile devices, is a consideration of the high surface area promoted by the sheer number of users of this interface.
-The number of users of a roll or codex bible interface are quite limited given geographical, social, and literacy limitations.
-A Kindle bible interface is limited by the finances of purchasing the Kindle book and having a device that can read Kindle books.
-The Codex Sinaiticus Project speaks often of its one million visitors, which is a massive expansion of accessibility in terms of a single bible interface.
-DBL as an interface only has a handful of library card holders, so the number of users is kept to a minimum.
-The Bible App has a counter on their site's home page that tracks the number of unique devices that have installed the "completely free, with no advertising and no in-app purchases" mobile app.
-Of course, this number is always expanding, but at the time of writing this sentence, the number of devices having downloaded the Bible App was 270,763,095.
-Nearly three hundred million devices using this one bible interface is a grand scale of high surface area.

 ## Our Daily Bread ##

-Once a user opens the app, the expansive surface area continues.
 At the time of this writing, the Bible App offers a user just over 1500 bible versions in over 1000 different languages and some of these versions include both audio and text.
 Much like the codex bible was as much a library as a book, collecting together different writings from different contexts together in one interface, the Bible App too functions as a library of bible content in a consolidated interface.[^27] The home page of the app presents a user with an array of messages signaling things that can be done with the app or ways to get involved in the communities who use the app, such as downloading bible versions for offline use or participating in reading plans.
 One of the predominant structures found in the Bible App interface is the Verse of the Day functionality, which also appears on the home page when users access the app.
 Every day, a verse is selected and presented in text and in text over image form and offered to users across the platform.[^28] The text of the bible is broken into verse size bits and offered as a different surface each day of the year.
 These daily bits are also gathered together in an aggregated Verse of the Day view in the interface to provide a calendrical navigation through the bible in image and text.
-By breaking the text into verse sized bits, delivering them to a user out of context, and creating an ongoing emerging aggregation of these bits that need not reflect the organization of any original, the Verse of the Day function in the Bible App demonstrates both high surface area and anarchic tendencies.
+By breaking the text into verse sized bits, delivering them to a user out of context, and creating an ongoing emerging aggregation of these bits that need not reflect the organization of any original text, the Verse of the Day function in the Bible App demonstrates affordances of both high surface area and anarchy.
-The collaborative capacities of the Bible App interface are also on display in the Verse of the Day functionality, by allowing a user to attach their own image to the verse of the day and easily share this out through social media channels.
+The collaborative affordances of the Bible App interface are also on display in the Verse of the Day functionality, by allowing a user to attach their own image to the verse of the day and easily share this out through social media channels.
 In the settings associated with the Verse of the Day, a user can elect to have the text and/or image verse of the day sent to their email or sent to the screen notifications of their mobile device (push notifications).
-Though these settings offer efficient ways for users to contact the content provided by the Bible App interface, they could have an effect of disincentivizing user participation in the interface and thus lowering the surface are and collaborative capacities of the Bible App.
+Though these settings offer efficient ways for users to contact the content provided by the Bible App interface, they could have an effect of disincentivizing user participation in the interface and thus lowering the surface are and collaborative affordances of the Bible App.
-Surface area as a part of the affordance of proximity increases user involvement, it does not simply enable more efficient consumption of content.
+Surface area as an affordance increases user involvement, it does not simply enable more efficient consumption of content.

 ## Reading as Participation ##

 Moving from left to right along the global navigation of the Bible App interface, the next user option after Home is "Read."[^29] The primary reading interface does not require an account and offers a simple and accessible set of features for a user.
 The textual area shows one chapter of scrollable text at a time including in-line verse numbers and copyright information at the bottom of each chapter.
-A user can enable or disable options to show red letters, cross references, and footnotes when available in the text.[^30] Much like we saw in the Kindle bible interface, additional collaborative capacities in the interface affording user construction of the space include choice of font size, font type, and a light or dark background.
+A user can enable or disable options to show red letters, cross references, and footnotes when available in the text.[^30] Much like we saw in the Kindle bible interface, additional collaborative affordances allow user construction of the space including choice of font size, font type, and a light or dark background.
 Unlike the Kindle bible interface, user selection of a larger font in the Bible App does not change the amount of text displayed on a single page, if we consider a page the scrollable text available at one time without having to navigate using the next page or previous page icons.
 A Kindle user, by choosing a font size, actually determines the size of a page, requiring more page turns for larger fonts and vice versa.
 In the Bible App, font size does impact how much text is on the viewable screen at a time and can increase or decrease the amount a user needs to scroll to get through the text.
 Yet, structurally, in the Bible App, chapter defines the "page," not amount of text, and page numbers are not present anywhere within the interface.
-In this way, the Bible App has made a decisive move beyond the book as an interface.
+In this way, the Bible App has made a decisive move beyond the book as an interface, no longer allowing the page to govern its material structure.

 The basic navigation of the Bible App interface reinforces this chapter based structure.
 There are simple forward and backward arrow icons at the bottom of the screen that allow the user to easily move linearly through the bible chapter by chapter.